gremo/nest-winston/README.md

 npm run start:dev
 ```

+If you want to upgrade to a major o minor version, have a look at the [upgrade](#upgrade) section.

 ## Quick start

 Import `WinstonModule` into the root `AppModule` and use the `forRoot()` method to configure it.
 This method accepts the same options object as [`createLogger()`](https://github.com/winstonjs/winston#usage) function from the winston package: